jbremnant/project_ledi/doc/rst/page07_swandroiddev.rst

 A Bit About Android
 -------------------
 Back to Android.
-It takes a bit of education to understand the Android.
+It takes a bit of education to understand Android.
 Android development is different from traditional software development, where you implement all the functionality from scratch.
 A simple program typically involves defining overall structure and writing specific functions, then calling them to carry out specific set of tasks.